mikenye/docker-pypy/README.md

 You almost certainly **should not** use this image, and instead use [the official pypy image](https://hub.docker.com/_/pypy).

-My reasoning for maintaining this image is to include ARMv7 support, and because I am a glutton for punishment.
+My reasoning for maintaining this image is to include ARMv7 support (which is missing from the official image), and because I am a glutton for punishment.